Chapter 22: General Provisions and Exceptions

 Article 22.1: General Exceptions

-1. For the purposes of Chapters 3 to 7 (National Treatment and Market Access for Goods, Rules of Origin, Customs Administration, Sanitary and Phytosanitary Measures, and Technical Regulations, Standards and Conformity Assessment Procedures), GATT 1994 Article XX and its interpretative notes are incorporated into and made part of this Agreement, mutatis mutandis.
-The Parties understand that the measures referred to in GATT 1994 Article XX(b) include environmental measures necessary to protect human, animal, or plant life or health, and that GATT 1994 Article XX(g) applies to measures relating to the conservation of living and nonliving exhaustible natural resources.
+- For the purposes of Chapters 2 (Trade in Goods), 3 (Rules of Origin and Origin Procedures), 4 (Customs Administration and Trade Facilitation), 5 (Technical Barriers to Trade and Sanitary and Phytosanitary Measures) and 16 (Cooperation), Article XX of GATT 1994, including its interpretive notes, is incorporated into and made part of this Agreement, mutatis mutandis.
+The Parties understand that the measures referred to in Article XX(b) of GATT 1994 include environmental measures to protect human, animal or plant life or health, and that Article XX(g) of GATT 1994 applies to measures relating to the conservation of living and non-living exhaustible natural resources.

-2. For the purposes of Chapters 9, 11 and 16 (Cross-Border Trade in Services, Telecommunications and Electronic Commerce22-), GATS Article XIV (including its footnotes) is incorporated into and made part of this Agreement, mutatis mutandis.
-The Parties understand that the measures referred to in GATS Article XIV(b) include environmental measures necessary to protect human, animal, or plant life or health.
+- For the purposes of Chapters 7 (Cross-Border Trade in Services), 9 (Telecommunications), 10 (Movement of Natural Persons) and 15 (Electronic Commerce),91 Article XIV of GATS, including its footnotes, is incorporated into and made part of this Agreement, mutatis mutandis.
+The Parties understand that the measures referred to in Article XIV(b) of GATS include environmental measures to protect human, animal or plant life or health.

-2. A Party taking action under paragraphs 1(b) and (c) shall inform the Joint FTA Committee to the fullest extent possible of measures taken and of their termination.
+- A Party taking action under paragraphs 1(b) and (c) shall, to the extent possible, inform the Joint Committee of measures that have been taken and of their termination.

 Article 22.3: Taxation